Inspection outcome: Standards not all met

 Pharmacy context

-This private pharmacy provides its services to people through its website (https://www.medical-specialists.co.uk/).
-The website allows people to access the pharmacy’s online prescribing service which offers prescription medicines for a wide range of conditions.
+This is a private pharmacy which provides its services to people through its website www.medical-specialists.co.uk.
+The website allows people to access the pharmacy's online prescribing service which offers prescription medicines for a wide range of conditions.
 The pharmacy mainly supplies medicines for the treatment of erectile dysfunction and menopause as well as medicines used for contraception and weight loss.
 People do not visit the pharmacy in person.
 The prescribing service is not registered with the Care Quality Commission (CQC).

 Inspection summary findings